 Implications for Dating Relationships

-All relationships have a natural progression, as evidenced by the five stages of dating.
-According to Lori Gorshow, "the first two to three months in a new relationship are about getting to know a person enough to decide if you want to continue.
+All relationships have a natural progression as evidenced by the five stages of dating.
+The first two to three months in a new relationship are about getting to know a person enough to decide if you want to continue.
 Why does it take this long to decide?
 Partly because what we experience when we first meet is attraction.
-This attraction is surface-level affection otherwise known as infatuation".
+This attraction is surface-level affection otherwise known as infatuation.